stevestreza/DevCenter.me/README.md

 Adding Sites
 =

-The sites are driven from a file, sites.json.
-To add a site to the directory, fork this repository, add a site, and submit a pull request.
+The sites are driven from a set of JSON files in the `sites` folder.
+To add a site to the directory, fork this repository, add a site file, and submit a pull request.

 Each site is represented in JSON as a hash mapping to the following keys and values: